documentcloud/documentcloud/app/views/help/public.markdown

 <img src="/images/help/show_pages.png" class="full_line" />

-## Searching the Full Text of Documents
+## Search the Full Text of Documents

 By default, a search looks for all of the words you enter within the title and full text of the document itself.
 For example: [John Yoo detainee][].
 You can, however, ask DocumentCloud to search the contents of specific fields.